Digital Transfer Frequently Asked Questions

 Please chat to us regarding this service prior to sending your 16mm sound film.

 No. We do not have facilities to develop unprocessed Super 8 film.
-We specialise in digitising processed 8mm and 16mm film frame by frame to high definition video files.
+We specialise in scanning processed 8mm and 16mm film frame by frame to high definition video files.

 Yes.
 Your video is now in a digital format stored on on your DVD.

 However, it is important to note that not all video editing programs will let you edit straight from a DVD and once edited it is not possible to save onto the same DVD.
 If you are looking to edit your old media we instead recommend transferring your old media to universal MP4 video files (stored on a USB or Hard Drive).
 In this format your video files can be renamed, copied and edited easily.

 DVD format is Standard Definition 576p MPEG2 video.
 DVD video files are found inside a folder on the disc called VIDEO_TS.
 Inside this folder are a variety of files that tell your DVD player how to play the video.

 Your computer could require a player that will allow playback of DVD / MPEG2 files.
 You can download a free player at http://www.videolan.org/

 This largely depends on the video editing software that you are using.
 Most modern purchased software will allow you to import from the DVD.
 You can copy the files directly from your DVD onto your computer hard drive.